 While the goal seems simple, we all know that kids need role models to show them the way.
 That’s why we’re proud to announce the “Biggie Award” that will be presented annually to one Grants Pass area adult who exemplifies our mission and vision.

-Dr. Nathan Tanner is the 2017 Biggie Award winner
+Dr. Nathan Tanner 2017 Biggie Award winner

 Nathan Tanner DMD (with Biggie award) and foundation board members (from left) Daniel Bifano, Paige Botnik, Dr. Richard Cohen, Adam Holder and Dr. Tamara Powell at the trophy presentation September 15, 2017.